apple/swift-internals/api-design-guidelines/index.md

   {{expand}}
   {{detail}}
-  For example, the first arguments to the these calls do not read as part of the same phrase as the base name:
+  For example, the first arguments to these calls do not read as part of the same phrase as the base name:

   ~~~swift